rkgofiitk/academic-issues.github.io/Topics/shortageOfSkilledProgrammers.md

 On a different note, I feel the propensity to circumvent the law at every opportunity is ok if it benefits oneself.
 The commitment to a fellow citizen is low among
 Indians.
 People litter waiting areas in stations without thinking about the inconveniences it causes to fellow citizens.
 No one has respect for the time of others.
-People try to muscle their way into the waiting queues.People use derogatory, disrespectable epitaphs against others who come to cross their way.
+People try to muscle their way into the waiting queues.
+People use derogatory, disrespectable epitaphs against others who come to cross their way.
 A short sampling of posts on twitter, facebook, and other social media and TV debates will explain what I wanted to convey.
 Notably social media posts are not by illiterrate people but by tech-savvy educated folks who can influence public opinion and may impact govt's policies.